tomyedwab/yesterday/feat/admin_ui.md

 - **Application Deletion**: Confirmation dialogs with access rule cleanup warnings
 - **Application Data Layer**: Full integration with backend API for all application operations

-### 📋 In Progress / Next Steps
+### 📋 Next Steps / Not Yet Implemented
-- **User Access Rules Management**: Interface for managing user permissions and access rules
-- **Advanced Features**: Search, filtering, bulk operations
+- **🔄 Advanced Features**: Search, filtering, bulk operations across all management interfaces
-- **Polish**: Enhanced validation, error handling, and user experience improvements
+- **🔄 Enhanced Validation**: More detailed validation with improved error messages and field-level feedback
+- **🔄 Responsive Design**: Mobile-responsive interface improvements and touch-friendly interactions
+- **🔄 Performance Optimization**: Data pagination, virtual scrolling, and optimized loading strategies
+- **🔄 Bulk Operations**: Multi-select functionality for batch operations across all management interfaces

 This implementation plan provides a comprehensive roadmap for building a full-featured admin UI that integrates seamlessly with the Yesterday framework's event-driven architecture while providing an excellent user experience through Chakra UI components.
 The foundation phase is complete and provides a solid base for rapid feature development.